 Core academic courses are offered to meet graduation requirements as well as College Credit Plus (CCP) courses in:

-In addition, CCP courses are offered in three career-technical programs:
+In addition, CCP courses are offered in four career-technical programs:

 Graphic Design & Video Production

 Please visit our website at www.thecareercenter.net for more detailed information.

 The Washington County Career Center promotes a strong work ethic, which is incorporated in the students’ lab grade.
 The Class of 2019 had an overall positive placement of 96%.